What to Expect in Inpatient Alcohol Rehab

 Why Do People Abuse Alcohol?

 The reasons that people begin abusing alcohol are complex and varied.
-More elusive is the explanation why some can abuse alcohol and not develop the disease of alcoholism and others do.
+More elusive is the explanation of why some can abuse alcohol and not develop the disease of alcoholism and others do.
 However, in most cases, anyone who drinks excessively for an extended period of time will likely develop a problem eventually, as tolerance increases and drinking escalates.

 Some of the reasons people abuse alcohol include: